Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the precious help of Alexandre Nicolas who prepared and provided the experimental data used in this Paper.
-We acknowledge the careful reading of the manuscript by Alberto Rosso.
+We acknowledge the precious help of Alexandre Nicolas who prepared and provided the experimental data with the conventions used in this Paper.
+We thank Alberto Rosso for the discussions about this work and useful comments about the manuscript.

 \begin{appendix}